RCollins13/CNView/README.md

 ###Example A
 **Canonical Deletion Plotted in a Single Sample**
 The basic use-case for CNView is to visualize a known CNV locus.
-This can be performed right out of the box by invoking CNView.R with all default parameters.
+This can be performed right out of the box by invoking ```CNView.R``` with all default parameters.
 ![Canonical Deletion Plotted in a Single Sample](/ExamplePlots/CNView.ExamplePlotA.jpg?raw=true "Canonical Deletion Plotted in a Single Sample")
-**Code to generate the above plot:**
+**Example code to generate the above plot:**
 ```
 bash$ ./CNView.R 2 178714141 178760307 SFARI_d12529p1 \
                  ~/cov_matrix.bed \
                  ./ExamplePlots/CNView.ExamplePlotA.pdf \
                  --title "Example Plot A: Canonical Deletion, Single Sample"
 ```
-Where:
+This example is visualizing a 46kb deletion of two exons from *PDE11A*.
+The first three parameters were the coordinates of the deletion (the highlighted region), while the other parameters were as follows:
-- SFARI_d12529p1 is the ID of the sample being plotted, which has to match one of the names of the columns in the coverage matrix exactly.
+- ```SFARI_d12529p1``` is the ID of the sample being plotted, which has to match one of the names of the columns in the coverage matrix exactly.
-- ~/cov_matrix.bed is the path to the input coverage matrix, like the [example](https://github.com/RCollins13/CNView#getting-started-1) provided above.
+- ```~/cov_matrix.bed``` is the path to the input coverage matrix, like the [example](https://github.com/RCollins13/CNView#getting-started-1) provided above.
-- ./ExamplePlots/CNView.ExamplePlotA.pdf is the path to the desired output file (always will be pdf).
+- ```./ExamplePlots/CNView.ExamplePlotA.pdf``` is the path to the desired output file (always will be pdf).
+- ```--title``` overrides the default title with the string in quotes.

 Running the above code should generate the above plot as a pdf and will also print the following expected text to stdout, which can be silenced with ```-q```/```--quiet```:
 ```
 +-------------------+